SDB:Switching between MySQL variants

 |Tested on openSUSE||Recommended articles||Related articles|

 Starting from openSUSE 11.3, we've got multiple packages in distribution that can provide MySQL server and client.
 Sometimes, people may want to switch from one of these providers to another one.
-But this situation is not limited only to 11.3 and newer version of openSUSE.
-You can face the same situation on 11.2 and older if have server:database or server:database:UNSTABLE repositories from openSUSE Build Service enabled.
+Or you might want to switch to the newer version.
+In the later case server:database repository from openSUSE Build Service may come handy.

 Available Variants

-Following variants of MySQL are available in openSUSE 11.3 and server:database repository.
+Following variants of MySQL are available in current openSUSE (in fact since 11.3) and in server:database repository.